arbisyarifudin/wwebjs-aws-s3/README.md

 # wwebjs-aws-s3
 An AWS S3 plugin for whatsapp-web.js (used to "RemoteAuth").

-Use the AWS S3 protocol to keep your WhatsApp MultiDevice session on a AWS S3 server.
+Use the AWS S3 to keep your WhatsApp MultiDevice session on a AWS S3 server.

 ## Quick Links